Metropolitan Opera: Satellite radio

-Metropolitan Opera Radio is a 24-hour opera channel on Sirius XM Radio, which presents three to four live opera broadcasts each week during the Met's performing season.
+Metropolitan Opera Radio is a 24-hour opera channel on Sirius XM Radio, which presents multiple live opera broadcasts each week during the Met's performing season.
 During other hours it also offers past broadcasts from the Metropolitan Opera radio broadcast archives.
 The channel was created in September 2006, when the Met initiated a multi-year relationship with Sirius.
 Margaret Juntwait is the main host and announcer, with William Berger as writer and co-host.

 Television

 The Met's experiments with television go back to 1948 when a complete performance of Verdi's Otello was broadcast live on ABC-TV with Ramón Vinay, Licia Albanese, and Leonard Warren.
 The 1949 season opening night Der Rosenkavalier was also telecast.
 In the early 1950s the Met tried a short-lived experiment with live closed-circuit television transmissions to movie theaters.
 The first of these was a performance of Carmen with Risë Stevens which was sent to 31 theaters in 27 US cities on December 11, 1952.
 Beyond these experiments, however, and an occasional gala or special, the Met did not become a regular presence on television until 1977.

 In that year the company began a series of live television broadcasts on public television with a wildly successful live telecast of La bohème with Renata Scotto and Luciano Pavarotti.
 The new series of opera on PBS was called Live from the Metropolitan Opera.
 This series remained on the air until the early 2000s, although the live broadcasts gave way to taped performances and in 1988 the title was changed to The Metropolitan Opera Presents.
 Dozens of televised performances were broadcast during the life of the series including an historic complete telecast of Wagner's Ring Cycle in 1989.
 In 2007 another Met television series debuted on PBS, Great Performances at the Met.
 This series airs repeat showings of the high-definition video performances produced for the Metropolitan Opera Live in HD cinema series.

 In addition to complete operas and gala concerts, television programs produced at the Met have included: an episode of Omnibus with Leonard Bernstein (NBC, 1958); Danny Kaye's Look-In at the Metropolitan Opera (CBS, 1975); Sills and Burnett at the Met (CBS, 1976); and the MTV Video Music Awards (1999 and 2001).